alfin3/graph-algorithms/README.md

 # c-cpp-toolbox

-Implementations of generic data structures and graph algorithms in straight C, providing i) potential space and speed advantages relative to the use of C++ abstractions in settings with limited memory resources, and ii) information about performance bottlenecks for concurrency-based augmentation.
+Implementations of generic data structures and graph algorithms in straight C, providing i) potential space and speed advantages relative to the use of C++ abstractions in settings with limited memory resources, and ii) measurements of performance bottlenecks for concurrency-based augmentation.

 In each directory with a Makefile, run: